physrisk/website-source/articles/2024/power-law-distribution-from-superposition-of-normal-distributions.md

-![Sample case for when the standard deviation is fixed.]({static}/uploads/2024/power-law-distribution-from-superposition-of-normal-distributions-2.png "Sample case for when the standard deviation is fixed.")
+![Sample case for when the standard deviation is fixed.]({static}/uploads/2024/power-law-distribution-from-superposition-of-normal-distributions-2.png "Sample case for when the standard deviation is fixed.
+Red curve shows p(x), green curve - p(μ), blue curve - p(σ).")

 If both parameters are randomized and the corresponding exponents are different, then \\\( x \\\) distribution will often exhibit double power-law